 Chances are the Outlook app is acting up due to the need for a pending update.
-To set things right, then, you must open the Google Play Store, then navigate to your profile photo at the top right corner of the screen.
+To set things right, you must open the Google Play Store and navigate to your profile photo at the top right corner of the screen.

 Tap on the photo icon and select Manage Apps & Devices right away.
-From there, you should see a section that is automatically checking for updates.
+You should see a section automatically checking for updates from there.
 If it finds anything, you’ll see the number of apps that require an update, along with the Update All and See Details buttons.